Nutrition for Protection in Wireless Environments

 - Garlic, modified citrus pectin, or glutathione-boosting foods for mercury toxicity

-- Flavonoids like turmeric, and possibly IP6 (see caveats) for iron toxicity
+- Flavonoids like turmeric for iron toxicity

 - Garlic: Garlic is a natural source for selenium.
 Dr. David Servan-Schreiber, author of Anticancer, recommends combining garlic with a little olive oil to improve absorption.
 Dr. Russell Blaylock recommends adding garlic to fish/seafood to help prevent mercury absorption.